GabrielVareilles/rails-matching/README.md

 end
 ```

-Now to compare one particular user to all users from database we could use the following method in `User model`:
+Now to compare one particular user to all users from database, and retrieve for instance the top ten matches we could use the following method in `User` model:

 ```ruby
 #user.rb